theochem/horton/doc/tut_part.rst

 numbers have converged with an increasing number of grid points.
 One may need to following options to control the efficiency of the program

-* ``--chop CHOP``.
-Automatically determine cutoff radii for the pro-atoms, where ``CHOP`` is the maximum number of electrons lost in the tail after the cutoff radius.
-0.001 is typically a reasonable value for ``CHOP``.
+* ``--compact COMPACT``.
+Automatically determine cutoff radii for the pro-atoms, where ``COMPACT`` is the maximum number of electrons lost in the tail after the cutoff radius.
+0.001 is typically a reasonable value for ``COMPACT``.
 The pro-atoms are renormalized after setting the cutoff radii.
 One cutoff radius is defined per element.
-This implies that the tail of the most diffuse anion determines the cutoff radius when the ``--chop`` option is used.
+This implies that the tail of the most diffuse anion determines the cutoff radius when the ``--compact`` option is used.

 * ``--greedy``.
 This enables a more memory-hungry version of the Iterative and Extended Hirshfeld algorithms that runs considerably faster.
 This becomes